Perimenopause Constipation Relief

 Drinking enough water is especially important if you eat more fiber, engage in physical activity, or are in warm places.

 If you struggle to drink enough water daily, add slices of fruits, herbs, or vegetables.
 Imagine drinking the type of water you will find at a nice spa at your home!
-Here is a list of infused water ideas.
+Check this blog for a list of infused water ideas.

 Juices, broths, tea, infusions, and refreshing drinks also count toward your daily water intake.